joemarshall/grovepi-emulator/readme.txt

 See here for details of grove sensors http://www.seeedstudio.com/wiki/Grove_System

-This is public domain code, written by Joe Marshall 2015. joe.marshall@nottingham.ac.uk
+This is public domain code, written by Joe Marshall 2015-2025. joe.marshall@nottingham.ac.uk

-To run the emulator, just extract all these files, go to the folder and run either startemulatorwin.bat (Windows) or grovepiemu.py (other platforms)
+To run the emulator, download the latest release from the releases tab.

-You need python 2.7.
-Should work on 32 or 64 bit Windows, I see no reason it shouldn't work on Mac or Linux.
+If you want to run it in your own python installation, just clone the github and run grovepiemu.py.
+You need python 3.11 or later.